Financial Aid & Scholarships

 Elizabethtown College offers dozens of endowed scholarships, each with different requirements.
 These could be based on major, year of study or interest.

 Qualified International Students are eligible for an Elizabethtown College International Student Scholarship for their four years at the College.
-To learn more about this opportunity, contact the Coordinator of International Recruitment.
+To learn more about this opportunity, contact the Office of International Students.

 Elizabethtown College is an NCAA Division III institution.
 NCAA Division III rules prohibit the awarding of financial aid and/or scholarship based on athletic criteria.
 Therefore, the College is prohibited from awarding financial aid and/or scholarships based upon athletic ability, leadership, participation or performance.